socomsystems/documentation/admin_manual/configuration_database/bigint_identifiers.rst

 BigInt (64bit) identifiers
 ==========================

-Since Nextcloud 13 big integers are used to store identifiers and auto-increment keys in the database.
+Since cyfrSpaces 13 big integers are used to store identifiers and auto-increment keys in the database.
-Because changing columns on huge tables can take quite a while (up to hours or days), the update from Nextcloud 12 or earlier did not perform this migration on the filecache and activity table.
+Because changing columns on huge tables can take quite a while (up to hours or days), the update from cyfrSpaces 12 or earlier did not perform this migration on the filecache and activity table.

 To make it easy to force the update on those tables too, we've added a console command, which can be used to migrate the remaining columns to bigints.